The Oval: First FA Cup final

 The Oval was the site of the first FA Cup final, and also both semi-final matches.
 On 16 March 1872, The Wanderers beat the Royal Engineers 1–0 to win the first FA Cup.
 This final was notable for the Engineers' then innovative footballing style of teamwork rather than individual play.
 C. W. Alcock, Secretary of The Football Association, was the prime mover in the creation of the competition.
 He had also just become Secretary of Surrey CCC, so The Oval was the natural choice of venue for the final.
 Alcock was also captain of the successful Wanderers side.
 Apart from 1873, The Oval hosted all subsequent FA Cup finals until 1892.

 Rugby

 Between 1872 and 1879, The Oval held seven full cap international rugby union matches.
 The final of the United Hospitals Challenge Cup, the oldest rugby union cup competition in the world, was also first held at The Oval on Wednesday 3 March 1875.

 Hockey

 From 1935 to 1949 England women's international hockey matches were played at The Oval.
 One of these matches, in 1938, was the first match in any team sport to be televised by the BBC, as a trial for broadcasting the Oval Test later that year.

 Baseball

 On 12 March 1889, the Oval hosted an exhibition baseball game between the Chicago Whitestockings and an "All-American" team as part of Albert Spalding's 1888-1889 baseball world tour.
 The Oval was reported to have been full, and the match was attended by the Prince of Wales who greeted the players following the game.

+Australian rules football

+The Oval has hosted exhibition matches for Australian rules football.
+The first such match was held between and a team of All-Stars in 1972.
+In 1987, the Oval hosted what became known as the Battle of Britain between Carlton and North Melbourne, which included numerous fights and future multiple AFL Premiership coach Alastair Clarkson, at the time only a teenager, breaking Ian Aitken's jaw.

+In 1989, the Oval hosted the final of the VFL postseason exhibition Foster's Cup following semifinals in Toronto and Miami Gardens as Melbourne beat Essendon.

+In 2005, a record crowd for Australian rules football in England (18,884) saw Fremantle defeat the West Coast Eagles in the Western Derby (thus far, the only edition of the fixture to not be played in Perth).
+In 2012, approximately 10,000 attended a post-season exhibition match between Port Adelaide and the Western Bulldogs, which Port Adelaide won by 1 point.